tula163/COMP_SCI_7098_MCI-Project/README.md

 # Branch specification
 - Branch `main` is for distribution, merge only verified stable versions and all documents.
 - Branch `DEV` is for development, both front-end, back-end and model, just for coding.

+# Project taskboard
+There is a taskboard recording the tasks for our project, shown in `Project - HA1` <br>